StephenETaylor/2021/AnalogyXform/Readme.md

 Fares, Murhaf; Kutuzov, Andrei; Oepen, Stephan & Velldal, Erik (2017).
 Word vectors, reuse, and replicability: Towards a community repository of large-text resources, In Jörg Tiedemann (ed.), Proceedings of the 21st Nordic Conference on Computational Linguistics, NoDaLiDa, 22-24 May 2017.
 Linköping University Electronic Press.
 ISBN 978-91-7685-601-7
 ]

+I also use a subset 150000 word subset of the Zahran embeddings, which seem now to have disappeared from sites.Google.com/site/MohaZahran

 The English relations files are the Google Analogy test set,
     https://www.wikidata.org/wiki/Q32127146
 slightly rearranged into pairs (from quadruplets.)